 Winchester's central location in Southern England makes travel to other parts of the country and abroad relatively easy.
-Within easy travelling distance of Winchester are Stonehenge, Salisbury, Chichester, Bath, Brighton, and the Isle of Wight.
-London (Waterloo) is an hour away by train, while direct services link the city with Bournemouth, Birmingham, Crewe, Manchester, Sheffield, Leeds, York, Newcastle, Glasgow and Edinburgh.
-Southampton is 15 minutes by train and Portsmouth is 55 minutes.
+Within easy travelling distance of Winchester are Stonehenge, Salisbury, Chichester, Bath, Brighton, Southampton and the Isle of Wight.
+London (Waterloo) is an hour away by train.

-Eastleigh airport, with domestic services and flights to the Continent and Channel Isles, is fifteen minutes from Winchester by train.
+Southampton airport, with domestic services and flights to the Continent and Channel Isles, is fifteen minutes from Winchester by train.
 The Continent can also be reached by ferry from Portsmouth and Southampton, or by Eurostar train from Waterloo Station in London.